mycpuorg/mycpuorg.github.io/_posts/2016-10-31-kernel-n00b-howto.md

 ### Get Linux kernel:<a id="sec-3" name="sec-3"></a>

     $ git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git
+    $ export KERNEL_ROOT=$PWD/linux

 ### Build kernel config<a id="sec-4" name="sec-4"></a>

-I have to mention that in my experience as a kernel n00b I used to get stuck in this step more often than I should have.
-I'd either end up double guessing myself about whether I'd need this new feature simply based on how well the one-line description looked in the menu or getting drowned in the kernel documentation rabbit-hole.
-But the kernel ships with a default config that is good enough to compile all the necessary features for booting a kernel while leaving the extra-luggage out by the door.
+I have to mention that in my experience as a kernel n00b, I used to get stuck in this step more often than I should have.
+I'd end up double guessing myself about whether I'd need a config option that enables a cool new feature.
+This was simply based on the short description in config menu.
+Many times, I'd drown in the kernel documentation rabbit-hole, although kernel is one of the better documented software projects it is suited well to lookup something dictionary-style, that's for a different post.
+The kernel ships with a default config that is good enough to compile all the necessary features for booting a kernel while leaving the extra-luggage out by the door.
 Simply: <a id="sec-4-1" name="sec-4-1"></a>

-    cd KERNEL_ROOT/arch/<YOUR_MACHINE_ARCH_TYPE>/configs/
+    cd $KERNEL_ROOT/arch/<YOUR_MACHINE_ARCH_TYPE>/configs/

 You should make sure you know what your machine's "YOUR\_MACHINE\_ARCH\_TYPE" is.<a id="sec-4-2" name="sec-4-2"></a>
 Not sure?<a id="sec-4-3" name="sec-4-3"></a>